jjvanzon/Circular-Language-Spec/1. Spec/22. Summaries of Other Languages/Summaries of Other Languages.md

 ### Other

 I don’t summarize Com, because it doesn’t really add any programming concepts, but mainly only libraries.
-I don’t summarize Visual Basic, because it doesn’t really add any concepts to... oh, I do need Visual Basic and Com, for the events and stuff... shit.
+I don’t summarize Visual Basic, because it doesn’t really add any concepts to... oh, I do need Visual Basic and Com, for the events and stuff... dang.
 And properties, and all.
 Many Visual Basic and Com concepts have no place in this programming language, but in other modules.

 Com concepts: components, interfaces.